13. Graphics#

 identifies the background colour, par("bg")

-.Integer colour specifiers are particularly valuable when plotting data in groups, as defined by factors.
+.Integer colour specifiers are particularly valuable when plotting data in groups defined by factor objects.
 The underlying integer level codes can be mapped to consecutive colours from any palette; see Figure 13.17 below for an example.

 We recommend memorising the colours in the default palette: